We invite you to read Ellen Tadd's introduction to her upcoming book,

 Common tendencies when the heart chakra is dominant: Excessive, exhausting generosity; openness and warmth toward all without clarity or discernment; confusion around the appropriate response to feelings of warmth or love toward others.

 The Solar Plexus Chakra, located above the navel area.

 Attributes of a well-functioning solar plexus chakra: Emotions aligned with clarity; a deep sense of internal harmony; peace; acceptance of what is; the capacity to take action rather than simply react; intuition.

 Common tendencies when the solar plexus is diminished: Emotionally closed; over-intellectualization; inability to relate to others; loneliness; self-protectiveness; controlling behavior; inability to respond to others’ needs or feelings.

 Common tendencies when the solar plexus is dominant: Feeling overwhelmed; addictive behavior; eating disorders; anger; grief; violent tendencies; reactiveness; inner turmoil; oversensitivity to others’ emotions; confusion about the origin of one’s own feelings.

 The Identity Chakra, situated at the mid-point between the ovaries in women or girls and a comparable location in men and boys.

-Attributes of a well-functioning identity chakra: An internal balance which translates into being comfortable taking action or waiting; ability to speak up and listen well; comfortable with leading or following; the capacity to live creatively; living healthy sexuality, contented with one’s relationships and with one’s identity in the world.
+Attributes of a well-functioning identity chakra: An internal balance which translates into being comfortable taking action or waiting; ability to speak up and listen well; comfortable with leading or following; the capacity to live creatively; healthy sexuality; contented with one’s relationships and with one’s identity in the world.